trifectatechfoundation/trifectatech-website/content/initiatives/codegen.md

 Folkert de Vries wrote an [RFC](https://github.com/rust-lang/rfcs/pull/3720) to improve code generation for state machines and bjorn3 implemented a [proof of concept in the Rust compiler](https://github.com/trifectatechfoundation/rust/tree/labeled-match).

-The proof is the pudding: zlib-rs built using the PoC is **14% faster** in a relevant benchmark.
+The proof is in the pudding: zlib-rs built using the PoC is **14% faster** in a relevant benchmark.

 We want to acknowledge the [work done in the Zig ecosystem](https://github.com/ziglang/zig/pull/21257) that inspired our proposal.
 We'd also like to extend gratitude to [Tweede golf](https://tweedegolf.nl) to support the initial effort.